tikv/tikv/docs/clients/go-client-api.md

 - Transaction

-    Like the Transaction in SQL, a Transaction symbolizes a series of read and write operations performed within the Storage.
+    Like the transactions in SQL, a Transaction symbolizes a series of read and write operations performed within the Storage.
 Internally, a Transaction consists of a Snapshot for reads, and a MemBuffer for all writes.
 The default isolation level of a Transaction is Snapshot Isolation.

 To use the Transactional Key-Value API in applications developed by golang, take the following steps: